FAQs

 What if I can’t plant my seeds straight away?
 Do seeds expire?

-Most seeds will still be viable for a few months if stored in a cool, dry spot (airtight container, dark cupboard, or fridge), but the sooner you sow them, the better your results are likely to be.
+If you can't sow them immediately, don't worry.
+Most seeds remain viable for many months (and often much longer) if stored in a cool, dry place.
+Germination rates may gradually decline over time, so the sooner you sow them, the better your results are likely to be.

 Do I need my own pots or a propagator to grow the seeds?

-Each seed variety works well in a standard 6-cell punnet, and there’s enough soil in your box to fill one punnet per variety (that’s 12 cells in total per box).
+Each seed variety works well in a standard 6-cell punnet, and there’s enough soil in your box to fill one punnet per variety.

 We haven’t included pots or punnets for a few reasons: it keeps the subscription cost and postage manageable, avoids sending out more plastic than necessary, and let’s be honest, many gardeners already have a few lurking in the shed.
 If not, garden centres and hardware stores usually stock them cheaply, and some Mitre 10 or Bunnings branches even offer free recycled ones, so it's worth checking locally.
 Just give any reused containers a quick wash with warm soapy water before planting to help avoid issues with mould or disease.